 Ambulance Fee Schedule Public Use Files

-Beginning with calendar year 2017, the Centers for Medicare & Medicaid Services (CMS) will no longer be creating and publishing an AFS Public Use File (PUF).
-Instead, CMS will provide and post to this site a sample data file in an Excel “.xls” file format.
+Beginning with calendar year 2017, the Centers for Medicare & Medicaid Services (CMS) will no longer be creating and publishing, as in previous years, an AFS Public Use File (PUF) “package” containing, along with the fee schedule, an index, background information, and the raw data file.
+Instead, CMS will provide and post to this website only a sample data file in an Excel “.xls” file format.
 The file can be downloaded and used to calculate the appropriate Medicare Part B payment rates for Medicare covered ground and air ambulance transportation services.

-Section 203 extends the provision increasing Ambulance Fee Schedule amounts by 2% for services originating in urban areas (as defined by the ZIP Code of the point of pickup) and by 3% for services originating in rural areas ( as defined by the ZIP Code of the point of pickup).
-This provision will expire on December 31, 2017.
+Section 50203(a)(1) extended the provision increasing Ambulance Fee Schedule amounts by 2% for services originating in urban areas (as defined by the ZIP Code of the point of pickup) and by 3% for services originating in rural areas ( as defined by the ZIP Code of the point of pickup).
+This provision is effective through December 31, 2022.

-Section 203 extends the provision relating to payment for ground ambulance services that increased the base rate for transports originating in an area that is within the lowest 25th percentile of all rural areas arrayed by population density (known as the “super rural” bonus).
-This provision will expire on December 31, 2017.
+Section 50203(a)(2) extended the provision relating to payment for ground ambulance services that increased the base rate for transports originating in an area that is within the lowest 25th percentile of all rural areas arrayed by population density (known as the “super rural” bonus).
+This provision is effective through December 31, 2022

 Data Elements of the AFS Data File